FLAG PROTOCOL

 The flag, when carried in a procession or parade or with another flag or flags, should be on the marching right or alone in front in the centre.

-other flags The flag may form a distinctive feature of the unveiling of a statue, monument or plaque, but should never be used as the covering for the object.
+The flag may form a distinctive feature of the unveiling of a statue, monument or plaque, but should never be used as the covering for the object.

 As a mark of respect to the flag, it should never be dipped to a person or thing.
 Regimental colours, organisational or institutional flags may be dipped as a mark of honour.